 An Integral fixed blade is one made of all one billet of steel.
 This means that the blade, bolsters, tang, and pommel are all made out of one single piece of steel.
 The advantage of this is that the steel grain runs uninterrupted across the entire knife, rather than having multiple steels attached to the main blade.
 This significantly improves the strength, durability, and lifetime of the blade.

 *Note - Not all makers consider the term Integral to also refer to the butt.
 Some may call their knife Integral but not include the butt in that definition.
 To be complete, you could refer to a knife made with all one piece (including the butt) to be a Full Integral knife.
 We just refer to it as simply Integral.

 Some of you might be thinking “...
 By that definition I thought ALL knives were Integral.”
 It CAN be difficult to tell the difference between a well made integral knife and a regular knife.
 Most knives with a bolster and/or pommel are not made with out of the same piece of steel.
 The majority of bolsters and pommels are added onto the blade through riveting, soldering, or welding.

 The majority of kitchen knives with metal bolsters on either side of the blade have been welded on.
 Many times it is of a different steel than the main blade.
 This isn’t necessarily a bad thing, and doesn’t make your knife weak.
-Our own Black Beauty American Hunter uses a tough, lightweight aircraft alloy in the guard and butt.
+Our own Classic American Hunter uses a tough, lightweight aircraft alloy in the guard and butt.
 This makes the knife extremely lightweight and significantly reduces hand fatigue.
-You can see the tang reaches to the butt and the alloy is riveted (the small discolored circle in the butt pictured below).
+You can see the tang reaches to the butt and the alloy is riveted (the small discolored circle in the butt pictured).